masonaviles/best-books-front-end/README.md

   - Finish time: 3:15pm
   - Actual time needed to complete: 3 hours 15 minutes

 - Name of feature: Lab 11: Bootstrap Components - Mason
   - Estimate of time needed to complete: 1 hr
   - Start time: 3:50pm
   - Finish time: 5:15pm
   - Actual time needed to complete: 1.25 hr

+- Name of feature: Lab 12: Bootstrap Components - Carousel
+  - Estimate of time needed to complete: 1 hr
+  - Start time: 8:00p Mar 30
+  - Finish time: 12:58p Mar 31
+  - Actual time needed to complete: over the span of a few days, it took a couple of hours

 ## Credit and Collaborations